pritamb12/PGB-2022/PRITAM_BISWAS_PGB-2022/Python/README.md

     d.
 Write a simple Item class which has a name attribute and a value attribute – you can assume that all the items you will use will be Item objects.
     e.
 Now write two subclasses of Box which use different underlying collections to store items: ListBox should use a list, and DictBox should use a dict.
 14. Commit code to the GIT

+### DAY 4

+1. Write a simple program which loops over a list of user data (tuples containing a username, email and age) and adds each user to a dictionary if the user is at least 16 years old.
+You do not need to store the age.
+Write a simple exception hierarchy which defines a different exception for each of these error conditions:

+	a. the username is not unique
+	b. the age is not a positive integer
+	c. the user is under 16
+	d. the email address is not valid (a simple check for a username, the @ symbol and a domain name is sufficient)
+	e.
+Raise these exceptions in your program where appropriate.
+Whenever an exception occurs, your program should move onto the next set of data in the list.
+Print a different error message for each different kind of exception.

+2. Design simple calculater application where user input is assumed to be a formula that consist of a number, an operator (at least + and -), and another number, separated by white space (e.g. 1 + 1).
+Split user input using str.split(), and check whether the resulting list is valid:

+	a.
+If the input does not consist of 3 elements, raise a FormulaError, which is a custom Exception.
+	b.
+Try to convert the first and third input to a float (like so: float_value = float(str_value)).
+Catch any ValueError that occurs, and instead raise a FormulaError
+	c.
+If the second input is not '+' or '-', again raise a FormulaError
+	d.
+If the input is valid, perform the calculation and print out the result.
+The user is then prompted to provide new input, and so on, until the user enters quit.
+3. Write a Python program that takes a text file as input and returns the number of words of a given text file.
+	Note: Some words can be separated by a comma with no space.
+4. Write a Python program to remove newline characters from a file
+5. Write a Python program to copy the contents of a file to another file .
+6. Write a Python program that reads each row of a given csv file and skip the header of the file.
+Also print the number of rows and the field names.
+7. A text file named "matter.txt" contains some text, which needs to be displayed such that every next character is separated by a symbol "#".
+	Write a function definition for hash_display() in Python that would display the entire content of the file matter.txt in the desired format.
+	Example :
+	If the file matter.txt has the following content stored in it :
+	THE WORLD IS ROUND

+8. Write a class to handle below exceptions
+	a.
+ZeroDivisionError
+	b.
+ImportError
+	c.
+IndexError
+	d.
+IndentationError
+	e.
+ValueError
+	f.
+Exception
+	g.
+Raise any exception and handle it properly and use else, finally blocks to print something irrespective of exception
+9. Commit code to the repository